Disability Studies

 Satisfies: a BACR for Humanities and Arts.

-Representations of disabled people in literature, art, film, music and theatre reflect and shape what disability means and what it means to be disabled.
-In addition to exploring mainstream representations, we examine works that demonstrate artistic, scholarly and concrete ways of doing disability differently.
-We critically assess intersectionalities and the disabling and "othering" of diversities including gender and ethnicity.
+Representations of disabled people in literature, art, film, music, and theatre reflect and shape what disability means and what it means to be disabled.
+In addition to exploring mainstream representations, includes examining works that demonstrate artistic, scholarly, and concrete ways of doing disability differently.
+Critically assess intersectionalities and the disabling and "othering" of diversities including gender and ethnicity.

 DSST 205.
 DISABILITY AND PSYCHOLOGY.
 5 Credits.